codeneobee/concourse-blame/README.md

 # concourse-blame

-concourse-blame will watch your concourse jobs and play a sound notification depending on the result status.
+concourse-blame will continously watch your concourse jobs and play a sound notification depending on the current status.

 ## Requirements